 All you need to do is to sign in with your Twitter account and click on “List Stale Accounts”.

 As a result, you’ll be given a list of accounts that were inactive for that period of time and you’ll be able to choose which of them you’d like to unfollow.

-Next step is important for those who care about a quality of their engagements: unfollow irrelevant accounts.
-This method is simple, however it might be time consuming.
+Next step is important for those who care about the quality of their engagements: unfollow irrelevant accounts.
+This method is simple, however, it might be time-consuming.
 Check the people you follow and decide whether you want to follow them or not.